 Tip 1: Never forget to double cleanse

 Once you’ve oil cleansed, your skin is prepped for your water-based cleanser.
 This step is so important during the summer because your face is producing more sweat than usual and pores can become blocked more easily.
-Using a cleanser like the Skinfood Tea Tree Bubble Cleansing Foam is great if you want to target acne, since breakouts are more common in sweaty, congested skin.
+Using a cleanser like the Acwell Bubble Free pH Balancing Cleanser is great if you want to target acne, since breakouts are more common in sweaty, congested skin.
 The gentle, tea tree infused bubbles will help to keep your pores clear and healthy.
-If you have oily or combination-oily skin, we recommend using a product with charcoal, like the Erborian Black Soap, since charcoal is great at drawing out deeply set oil, sebum, and impurities.
+If you have oily or combination-oily skin, we recommend using a product with charcoal, since charcoal is great at drawing out deeply set oil, sebum, and impurities.

 Tip 2: Swap your cotton masks for hydrogel masks